alfatti/rfq2vec/README.md

 # RFQ Foundation-Model Workspace

-This repository holds a scientific study of a simple question with a rarely available answer: **can transformer architectures learn a known data-generating process?** We simulate electronic credit-desk RFQ (request-for-quote) trading in investment-grade corporate bonds with a fully specified generative model, train decoder-only transformers on the simulated event stream, and grade what they recovered against the ground truth — the latent market state, the per-client
+ We simulate electronic credit-desk RFQ (request-for-quote) trading in investment-grade corporate bonds with a fully specified generative model, train decoder-only transformers on the simulated event stream, and grade what they recovered against the ground truth — the latent market state, the per-client